tmalakh/planner5d-test-task/docs/index.md

 |2|[VR_icon_2](https://planner5d.com/s/6/images/business/vr/vr_icon_02.svg)|Allow users to alter textures and colors in real time as they immerse themselves in the design.|
 |3|[VR_icon_3](https://planner5d.com/s/6/images/business/vr/vr_icon_03.svg)|Provide the option to edit items with one click and experience your products in 360 degrees.|

-## Translations
+## Translation

-The translations into other supported languages will be provided later.
+The translation into other supported languages will be provided later.